google/xls/docs_src/tutorials/float_to_int.md

 ```

 If we run this function with our original test case, it still works!
 Of course,
-one should run additional test cases to see what happens with other test cases,
+one should run additional test cases to see what happens with other inputs,
 particularly because this implementation will fail for some important values.

 Try adding tests on your own to find these cases - and to fix them!
 If you're